Hanauma Bay Snorkeling Guide (Oahu): Reservations, Tips, + What to Bring

 How to Get to Hanauma Bay from Waikiki

 Hanauma Bay is located in East Honolulu, about a 15-minute drive from Waikiki beach.
 If you have a car, you can get to Hanauma Bay from the Waikiki area in about 10 minutes.
-Parking is available at 3 dollars per car.
+Parking is available at 3 dollars per car ($1 per car for residents).

 Uber and Lyft is also readily available and typically costs $20-30 to take you from Waikiki.